dwakel/vehicle-tax/ReadMe.md

 #### Point to note
 Make sure application are run in the specified ports in the launch.json file
 - The application should be run using kestrel
+- To build Main App from doccker compose, uncomment configurations in docker-compose.yml file